wtraylor/trace21ka_for_lpjguess/README.md

 - [x] Split dataset into 100 years files.
 - [x] Downscale TraCE dataset to 0.5° grid resolution.
 - [ ] Mask oceans and glaciers, based on ICE-5G?
+- [ ] How to handle changing coast lines?
 - [x] Bias-correct all files.
 - [x] Calculate wet days, based on modern monthly wet days.
 Store them as `wet_days` variable in precipitation file.
 - [x] Set standard names for all NetCDF variables.